the-teachingRSE-project/competencies/competencies.md

 higher resolution simulations and, increasingly, leverage new self-adapting approaches through Machine Learning, computers and software are now vital elements of the research process across almost all domains.
-However, this shift means that basic research software skills are now required by researchers of all career levels across a vast array of research fields where these were not previously required.
-Researchers often lack the skills to write and use software for their research and even to effectively request help from and interact with more experienced staff at their institutions.
-There still exists a gap in the academic education, as many curricula do not sufficiently prepare their students in that regard.
+However, this shift means that basic research software skills are now required by researchers at all career levels across a vast array of research fields where these were not previously required.
+Researchers often lack the skills to write and use specialist software for their research.
+If they come from a non-technical domain, they may also struggle to know what to ask when trying to request help from and interact with more experienced staff at their institutions.
+There still exists a gap in academic education, as many curricula do not sufficiently prepare their students in this regard.
 This situation is exemplified by the extracurricular MIT class "The Missing Semester of Your CS Education" [@MIT], which aims to convey computing ecosystem literacy even to students of Computer Science at MIT.

-The need to access both research data and software has been formalised with the FAIR principles: software and data need to be easily findable by both people and machines, and they also need to be accessible, interoperable and reusable.
-More recently the FAIR principles have been extended specifically to research software [@FAIR4RS].
+As the role of software in research has grown, a particular class of research-related staff has emerged.
+Researchers spending increasing amounts of their time developing their software engineering skills to support their research work can find themselves with little time to do the research itself.
+This, in turn, presents career development challenges since the experience required to gain and progress in research and academic roles is traditionally assessed through metrics that don't directly include software outputs.
+For an increasing number of researchers in the UK in the early 2000s, this presented a significant problem which ultimately led, a little over 10 years ago, to the emergence of the term and the role of ``Research Software Engineer'' or RSE [@Hettrick2016].

-The people who focus on writing research software are now known as Research Software Engineers (RSEs) - a term that was coined a little over 10 years ago [@Hettrick2016].
+From this starting point, the people who focus on writing research software are now increasingly known, internationally, as Research Software Engineers.
+This shift has provided a base on which to develop sustainable career opportunities, better training and more effective support for the development of quality research software.
+There is still a long way to go but positive change is well underway.

 RSEs may work within one of the many Research Software Engineering teams that have been set up at universities and research organisations over the last decade, or they may be embedded within a research team.
 They may have a job title that officially recognises them as an RSE, or they may have a standard research or technical job title such as Research Assistant, Research Fellow or Software Engineer.
 Regardless of their job title, RSEs share a set of core skills that are required to write software, understand the research environment and ensure that they produce sustainable, maintainable code that supports reproducible research outputs.

-They are the ones who implement the FAIR principles that make digital research output more valuable.
+The need to access both research data and software has been formalised with the FAIR principles: software and data need to be easily findable by both people and machines, and they also need to be accessible, interoperable and reusable.
+More recently the FAIR principles have been extended specifically to research software [@FAIR4RS].
+RSEs are the people who implement the FAIR principles in the context of software, helping to make digital research outputs more valuable.

-Our contribution in this paper lies in identifying a set of values that guide the work of software developers an academia that are aware of the impact of their work on society.
+Our contribution in this paper lies in identifying a set of values that underpin the work of Research Software Engineers, helping to provide a positive impact on research outputs and, ultimately, society as whole.
-Upon these values we identify core competencies that facilitate effective participation in digital research drawing upon skills from traditional software engineering, established research culture and the commitment to being part of a team.
+Upon these values we identify core competencies that support effective participation in digital research.
+These competencies draw upon skills from traditional software engineering practice, established research culture and the commitment to being part of a team.

-A few definitions are in order.
+There are a number of common terms that are used widely within this paper but we recognise that they may be understood differently depending on the national research environments and processes that readers are familiar with.
+So, a few defintions:

-First, as software, we define source code, documentation, tests and all other artefacts that are created by humans during the development process that are necessary to understand its purpose.
+First, as _software_, we define source code, documentation, tests and all other artefacts that are created by humans during the development process that are necessary to understand its purpose.

-We define research to encompass all domains of research.
+We define _research_ to encompass all domains of research.

 <!--
 Since we expect a sizeable portion of readers from Germany we quickly want to address a common false friend.